Cabinet Cards & Cartes-de-Visite | How to Archivally Preserve Your Family Photographs

 This smaller blue leather album contains CDVs and tintypes.

-Place the photo album into an archival Polyethylene Bag and then into an acid-free Metal Edge Box.
+If the spine allows, you can interleave the pages with Archival Buffered Tissue.
+This adds some protection to the images.
+Place the photo album into an archival Polyethylene Bag or wrap it in archival paper or tissue and then into an acid-free Metal Edge Box.
 Check out our Book Storage Kit options or order a la carte from our different sizes and designs of archival boxes.

 cabinet cards